mechanical-orchard/shortcut_api_ex/CONTRIBUTING.md

 * Bump the version in the mix.exs file
 * Create a github release for that version

-Remember to update the README.md documentation with the latest version (manual, for now, due to technical dificulties getting this to auto update)
+Remember to update the README.md documentation with the latest version (manual, for now, due to technical difficulties getting this to auto update)